-To fight a monster, compare its combat strength to yours.
+To fight a monster (or cook a recipe - it's the same thing), compare its combat strength to yours.
 Combat strength is the total of Level plus all modifiers - positive or negative - given by Items and other cards.
 If the monster's combat strength is equal to yours, or greater, you lose the combat and must Run Away (see p.
 5).
 If your combat strength totals more than the monster's - note that monsters win ties! - you kill it and go up a level (two levels for some big monsters).
-You'll also get the number of Treasures shown on its card.
+You'll also get the number of Treasures shown on its card, and a food token.

-Sometimes a card will let you get rid of the monster without killing it.
+A card might let you get rid of the monster without killing it.
 This is still "winning," but you don't get a level.
 Unless the card says otherwise, you don't get the Treasures, either.